Updated: June 2023

 Our trip to the Yellowstone Country in Montana was life-changing.
 You read that right.
 Never had we together experienced a place like this before.
-The wide open spaces, the friendly open people, slow relaxed pace and the food.
+The wide open spaces, the friendly open people, the slow relaxed pace, and the food.
 Wait…did you say food?
 Yep.
-Sure the west is known for high quality, great tasting meat.
+Sure the west is known for high-quality, great-tasting meat.
 But there’s so much more to explore.
 Let us take you on a tasty journey through Yellowstone Country to show you just some of the delicious stops along the way and share why we fell in love with this beautiful part of the world.

 What we loved were the multiple choices for dining.
-Whether you head up for one of their weekend gourmet dining events like Vine and Dine featuring dinners by top chefs or just want to grab a great flight of local craft beers at Montana Jack the resort has it all.
+Whether you head up for one of their weekend gourmet dining events or just want to grab a great flight of local craft beers at Montana Jack the resort has it all.
 With 9 restaurants on the property, there’s something to please your palate no matter what you’re craving.

 It’s not enough for Lone Mountain Ranch to be listed as one of National Geographic’s Unique Lodges of the World™.
-The ranch also happens to have a restaurant on property called the Horn & Cantle that serves up Montana style classics with innovative twists in a relaxed setting.
+The ranch also happens to have a restaurant on the property called the Horn & Cantle that serves up Montana-style classics with innovative twists in a relaxed setting.

 The good news is that you don’t need to stay at the ranch to eat at Horn & Cantle although we’d highly suggest it.
 The cabins are luxurious and promise a relaxing quiet break from the world.

 If you’re looking to try some game meats they have plenty.
 Choose from elk, bison, venison, and wild boar.
 But you also won’t want to miss the trout and salmon.